catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

   |                 |
   +-----------------+

+It is a good idea to select all of this information, use ctrl + shift + c to copy it from the terminal, and paste it into a text editor file.
+Add the passphrase, if you used one.
+Then save the text file and store it somewhere very safe.

 ******************************************
  Step 3: Finishing off
 ******************************************

-There are a few final steps to make sure your SSH connection will work properly the ffirst time.
+There are a few final steps to make sure your SSH connection will work properly the first time.

 Add your SSH key to the ssh-agent
 ====================================